Breast cancer screening: United Kingdom

 The UK's NHS Breast Screening Programme, the first of its kind in the world, began in 1988 and achieved national coverage in the mid-1990s.
 It provides free breast cancer screening mammography every three years for all women in the UK aged from 50 and up to their 71st birthday.
 The NHS Breast Screening Programme is supporting a research study trial to assess the risks (i.e. the chances of being diagnosed and treated for a non-life-threatening cancer) and benefits (i.e. the chances of saving life) in women aged 47 to 49 and 71 to 73 (Public Health England 2017).

 As of 2006, about 76% of women aged 53–64 resident in England had been screened at least once in the previous three years.
 However a 2016 UK-based study has also highlighted that the uptake of breast cancer screening among women living with severe mental illness (SMI) is lower than patients of the same age in the same population, without SMI.
 In Northern Ireland women with mental health problems were shown to be less likely to attend screening for breast cancer, than women without.
 The lower attendance numbers remained the same even when marital status and social deprivation were taken into account.
 People from minority ethnic communities are also less likely to attend cancer screening.
 In the UK, women of South Asian heritage are the least likely to attend breast cancer screening.

 After information technology problems affected the recall system in England an internal inquiry by Public Health England and an independent inquiry were established and the National Audit Office started an investigation.

 Australia

 The Australian national breast screening program, BreastScreen Australia, was commenced in the early 1990s and invites women aged 50–74 to screening every 2 years.
 No routine clinical examination is performed, and the cost of screening is free to the point of diagnosis.

 Singapore

-The Singapore national breast screening program, BreastScreen Singapore, is the only publicly funded national breast screening program in Asia and enrolls women aged 50–64 for screening every two years.
+The Singapore national breast screening program, BreastScreen Singapore, started in 2002.
+It is the only publicly funded national breast screening program in Asia and enrolls women aged 50–64 for screening every two years.
 Like the Australian system, no clinical examination is performed routinely.
 Unlike most national screening systems, however, clients have to pay half of the cost of the screening mammogram; this is in line with the Singapore health system's core principle of co-payment for all health services.